|

 Water

-I had no perception of its depth, and in the
+perception of its depth, and in the dream

-dream that was just normal, as it should be.
+that was just normal, as it should be.
+A

-A thing that stroke me as rather peculiar was
+thing that struck me as rather peculiar was

 that even if this water was endless, there